-To arrange a counselling assessment appointment at Wolfson, please complete the Student Pre-counselling Form (secure website).
-On the second page, please ensure you indicate that you are a member of Wolfson by choosing the specified drop-down option.
+To arrange a counselling assessment appointment at Wolfson, please complete the 'Student Pre-Counselling Form' on our secure website.
+On the second page, PLEASE ensure you indicate that you are a member of Wolfson by choosing the specified drop-down option.

 Please be aware that the online form requires completion within a 3hr time frame for security, after which it automatically shuts down (you may want to save your data in case the session is close to expiring).
-We also recommend that you do not send the form from a mobile phone.
+We also recommend, that you do not send the form from a mobile phone.Complete Student Pre-Counselling Form online (secure website)

-- Receiving an appointment offer for counselling
+Receiving an offer for a Remote Appointment

-As soon as an appointment becomes available, it will be offered to you by email and you will be asked to confirm as soon as you are able.
+As soon as an appointment becomes available, it will also be offered to you by email and you will be asked to confirm as soon as you are able.